-This work was supported by a grant from the National Institutes of Health (NIH) to E.S., N.dP., E.G.H.
-(Grant R01AI124349) and to S.B-D., L.A., and J-L.C.
-(U19AI162568 and UL1TR001866).
-In addition, this work was funded by a grant from the Canadian Institutes of Health Research (CIHR) to E.S.
-(Grant FDN-143332).
-This research was supported through resource allocation in Cedar high performance computing clusters by Digital Research Alliance of Canada.
-N.dP. and G.W. received funding from (NIAID), NIH, through contract #75N93019C0070 and 12446SUB.
-The Laboratory of Human Genetics of Infectious Diseases of L.A. and J-L.C. was supported by the French National Research Agency (ANR) under the "Investments for the Future" program (ANR-10-IAHU-01), the St. Giles Foundation, and the General Atlantic Foundation.
-S.B-D. received funding from the French National Agency for Research on AIDS and Viral Hepatitis (ANRS) (ECTZ170784-ANRS0073).
-We acknowledge the support of the South African Medical Research Council Centre for Tuberculosis Research, Division of Molecular Biology and Human Genetics, Faculty of Medicine and Health Sciences, Stellenbosch University, Cape Town, South Africa.
+This work was supported by grants from the NIH (grant R01AI124349 to ES, NDP, and EGH) and (U19AI162568 and UL1TR001866 to SBD, LA, and JLC).
+In addition, this work was funded by a grant from the Canadian Institutes of Health Research (CIHR) (grant FDN-143332 to ES).
+This research was supported through resource allocation in Cedar high performance computing clusters by the Digital Research Alliance of Canada.
+NDP and GW received funding from the National Institute of Allergy and Infectious Diseases, NIH, through contract 75N93019C0070 and 12446SUB.
+The Laboratory of Human Genetics of Infectious Diseases of LA and JLC was supported by the French National Research Agency (ANR) under the "Investments for the Future" program (ANR-10-IAHU-01), the St. Giles Foundation, and the General Atlantic Foundation.
+SBD received funding from the French National Agency for Research on AIDS and Viral Hepatitis (ANRS) (ECTZ170784-ANRS0073).
+We acknowledge the support of the South African Medical Research Council Centre for Tuberculosis Research, Division of Molecular Biology and Human Genetics, Faculty of Medicine and Health Sciences, SU, Cape Town, South Africa.
 The funders played no role in the study design, data collection and analysis, decision to publish or preparation of the manuscript.

-We sincerely thank the study participants who accepted to be enrolled in the study and to undergo broncho alveolar lavage.
+We sincerely thank the study participants who accepted to be enrolled in the study and to undergo bronchoalveolar lavage.
 We also thank all team members of the ResisTB study.
-Special thanks to Stellenbosch University clinical team for valuable support in sample collection and transportation and the laboratory team members Stephan Botha, Devon Allies, Ayanda Shabangu for sample processing, storge and management.
+Special thanks to SU clinical team for valuable support in sample collection and transportation and the laboratory team members Stephan Botha, Devon Allies, Ayanda Shabangu for sample processing, storage, and management.
 We thank the personnel of the CL3 Facility at the RI-MUHC and the Sequencing Platform of the McGill Genome Centre (Montreal).
-As a multicentric study, we thank all members of the different laboratories involved in the study - Schurr lab at McGill University (Montreal), Möller, Hoal, du Plessis and Walzl labs at Stellenbosch University (Cape Town), Abel lab at Imagine Institute (Paris) and Casanova lab at Rockefeller University (New York) - for useful comments and suggestions to the study and writing of the manuscript.
-We thank Dr. Wilian Correa-Macedo, Dr. David Langlais, Dr. Mathieu Mancini, Dr. Mathieu Bourgey, Dr. Pauline Rivière, Masato Ogishi, Dr. Tracey Jooste and Maynard Meiring for their useful comments and info for the data analysis.
-We thank Dr. Yong Zhong Xu and Pauline Cassart for their technical support in the wet-lab.
-Finally, we thank Dr. Marcel Behr from McGill University for his comments on earlier versions of the manuscript.
+As a multi-centric study, we thank all members of the different laboratories involved in the study - Schurr lab at McGill University (Montreal), Möller, Hoal, du Plessis, and Walzl labs at SU (Cape Town), Abel lab at Imagine Institute (Paris) and Casanova lab at Rockefeller University (New York) - for useful comments and suggestions for the study and writing of the manuscript.
+We thank Wilian Correa-Macedo, David Langlais, Mathieu Mancini, Mathieu Bourgey, Pauline Rivière, Masato Ogishi, Tracey Jooste, and Maynard Meiring, for their useful comments and information for the data analysis.
+We thank Yong Zhong Xu and Pauline Cassart for their technical support in the wet lab.
+Finally, we thank Marcel Behr from McGill University for his comments on earlier versions of the manuscript.